The Complete Guide to Idea Challenges

 Even though idea challenges are very versatile, they're probably not worth the effort if the theme of the challenge limits the number of potential participants to a few highly qualified professionals.
 In addition, if you simply don't have the resources to plan and execute one properly, or if the timing isn't right, for example due to a big deadline or a holiday season, it's best to at least postpone the challenge.

-successful idea challenge
+The step-by-step guide to launching a successful idea challenge

 So, now that we have covered the basics, how does one actually make it happen?